SummaryRead the full fact sheet

 Types of bowel cancer

-More than 95 per cent of colorectal cancers are adenocarcinomas.
-This means they started in the gland cells in the lining of the bowel.
-Other rare types include squamous cell cancers (in the skin like cells of the bowel lining), carcinoid tumours, sarcomas and lymphomas.
+About 9 out of 10 bowel cancers are adenocarcinomas.
+This means they start in the gland cells in the lining of the bowel.
+Other rare types include:

 Diagnosis of bowel cancer